 The Value of Forests

-Forests provide a myriad of what are called “ecosystem services” or benefits that accrue to all of us by the very existence of forests.
-Some of these services include water quality and erosion control as well as the ability of our Pacific Northwest temperate forests to capture and hold carbon dioxide.
-This latter ability is important as we look for ways to mitigation both climate change and ocean acidification.
+Forests provide a myriad of what are called “ecosystem services” or benefits that accrue to all of us by their very existence.
+Some of these services include filtering our drinking water, and erosion control, as well as the ability of our Pacific Northwest temperate forests to capture and hold carbon dioxide at rates equivalent to the Amazon rainforest.
+This latter ability is essential as we look for ways to mitigate both the climate crisis and ocean acidification.
 Well managed forests can also provide much-needed wildlife habitat, quality recreational experiences, and sustainable jobs.
 Cascadia Wildlands fully understands that responsible forest management involves an appropriate balance between these three factors.

 The Need for New Wildernesses

 A Wilderness designation is the utmost protection Congress can afford an area on federal public land.
 Simply put, it is a place where mechanization is not allowed and a place where wild nature is left alone for its own intrinsic value.
-Cascadia Wildlands believes that all Americans deserve access to wilderness.
-Therefore, as our human population increases and wildlife habitat on private lands becomes more degraded, we will need more wildernesses to maintain a consistent level and quality of access.
-We are currently working on a number of Wilderness campaigns in Oregon, including the proposed Devil’s Staircase Wilderness in the Oregon Coast Range and Wild Rogue Wilderness in the Siskiyou Mountains.
+Cascadia Wildlands believes that all people deserve access to intact ecosystems.
+We are also celebrating our recent victory — the newly designated Devil’s Staircase Wilderness in the Oregon Coast Range, and Wild Rogue Wilderness in the Siskiyou Mountains.